Better Practice Social Licence Guideline + Review

 2. Co-design of the Guideline (2023)The Guideline itself was co-designed with agriculture, community and industry voices ensuring it reflects practical on-the-ground realities and shared expectations for better practice.
 This collaborative design phase established the initial actions and focus areas for improving social licence with agricultural communities.

-3. Independent review + public report (2024)In June 2024, Nine Creeks Consulting completed the first independent review, informed by community and transmission business input, with practical recommendations for improvement.
+3. 1st Independent Review (2024)In June 2024, Nine Creeks Consulting completed the first Independent Review, informed by community and participating transmission business' input, with practical recommendations for improvement.
+This review tested whether implementation was delivering meaningful change.

-4. Co-designed Priority Commitments (late 2024)Following the review, our Community Outcomes Group and Industry Collaborators jointly distilled the learning into 20 Priority Commitments to focus effort where it matters most.
+4. Co-designed 20 Priority Commitments (late 2024)Following the review, our Community Outcomes Group and Industry Collaborators jointly distilled the learning into 20 Priority Commitments to focus effort where it matters most.
 These commitments sharpen accountability and make progress measurable.

 5. Quarterly reporting to the Ag Energy Taskforce (2023-2025) - Collaborators provide quarterly updates through the Ag Energy Taskforce to keep momentum and accountability live.
 This creates regular visibility of progress, barriers and emerging risks.
+Read the transmission business' 2025 Accountability Progress Reviews as part of this process from March 2025, July 2025 and November 2025.

 Accountability is key to building trust.
 The quarterly updates under the Better Practice Social Licence Guideline show a real commitment from transmission businesses to not just say the right things – but to do better and be able to actively demonstrate that they are doing better – for landholders and regional communities.

-Independent Chair, Ag Energy Infrastructure Taskforce
+Joy Thomas, Independent Chair, Ag Energy Infrastructure Taskforce

 Collaborators